SeppHansen/SLSS-CANAnalyser/README.md

 - Publish changings in separate resultlist (also load- and saveable)
 - Create, open, edit and save CAN-DBC files (only incoming-data supported on version 1.0.0.0)
 - Show DBC-data values on an extra tab called DBC-Signalliste
-- Save and load complete projects (all settings and DBC-data will be stored) for fast switch of different projects
+- Save and load complete projects (all settings and DBC-data will be stored) for fast switch of different projects **from Version 1.0.0.1**
+    - Integrated module to evaluate ASCII-based textmessages sended via CAN-Bus
+    - Implementation of SLSS CANData Viewer for loading, showing and evaluating recorded or stored CAN messages
+    - Transmitting single or multiple CAN messages

 ## Installation